Hi everybody. After struggling for a few days with GoogleSignIn, I had decided to write this article.

 Please add your comments below.
 As you see I’m not adding any code to this demo.
 All I’m doing is listing down the required steps with helpful screenshots.
 After losing days, I believe this will help many people to implement Google Sign In.

-You can also find the demo project at this Github link
+You can also find the demo project at this Github link. (checkout development branch)

 But you need to add your SHA1, WebClientId and set your Firebase project.